-5 Performance Evaluation
+5. Performance evaluation

-We empirically evaluate the relative performances of the cache placement algorithms for randomly generated sensor networks of various densities.
-As the focus of our work is to optimize access cost, this metric is evaluated for a wide range of parameters such as number of nodes and network and network density, etc.
+We empirically evaluate the relative performance of the cache placement algorithms for randomly generated sensor networks of various densities.
+As the focus of our work is to optimize access cost, this metric is evaluated for a wide range of parameters: (i) network-related-such as the number of nodes and network density, (ii) application-related-such as the number of clients accessing each data item.

-We study various caching schemes (listed below) on a randomly generated sensor network of 2,000 to 5,000 nodes in a square region of 30×30 .
+We study various caching schemes on a randomly generated sensor network of 2000 to 5000 nodes in a square region of 30×30 .
 The distances are in terms of arbitrary units.
 We assume all the nodes have the same transmission radius (T_r) , and all edges in the network graph have unit weight.
 We have varied the number of clients over a wide range.
-For clarity, we first present the data for the case where number of clients is 50% of the number of nodes, and then present a specific case with varying number of clients.
+For clarity, we first present the data for the case where number of clients is 50% of the number of nodes, and then present a specific case with varying numbers of clients.
 All the data presented here are representative of a very large number of experiments we have run.
 Each point in a plot represents an average of five runs, in each of which the server is randomly chosen.
 The access costs are plotted against number of nodes and transmission radius and several caching schemes are evaluated: